 Thinking and Acting Beyond "Green"

-You will be a part of a small community of students interested in moving beyond "green" toward understanding what will be necessary to achieve a truly sustainable future and ensure life on Earth.
-Much of our explorations will take place outside in the field, as we consider sustainable practices that affect our bodies and landscapes.
-Learning and living together with a group of equally concerned and engaged people, you will explore how the spaces where we live, work and play can be designed to improve rather than denigrate the environment.
+Be a part of a small community of students interested in moving beyond "green" toward understanding what will be necessary to achieve a truly sustainable future.
+Learning and living together with a group of equally concerned and engaged people, you will explore how the spaces where we live, work and play can be designed to improve, rather than damage, the environment.

-We will visit buildings constructed to the highest environmental standards, and we will discuss the merits and limitations of those standards.
-We will investigate the food you eat, how it impacts the land, and how food is grown, produced, transported and sold, by considering the sources of food in the Smith College Dining Services as well as local farms and markets.
-We will prepare some of our own meals and learn to think about the art and science of cooking in new, more sustainable ways.
-We will also engage in dance practices as a way of understanding how our bodies and movement participate in both architectural and landscape ecologies.
+We will visit buildings constructed to the highest environmental standards and discuss their merits and limitations.
+We will investigate the food we eat, how it impacts the land, and how it is grown, produced, transported and sold.
+We will learn to think about food and food preparation in more sustainable ways.

-Your two-week adventure into sustainable food and design will also include many opportunities to connect with the New England landscape, including: hikes at local nature preserves, a zip-line canopy tour, and time to enjoy Smith's Botanic Garden, landscaped campus arboretum, the Mill River as it runs through campus, and our own Paradise Pond.
+Your adventure will offer many opportunities to connect with the New England landscape, including hikes at nature preserves, a zip line canopy tour and time to enjoy Smith's Botanic Garden, campus arboretum, the Mill River and Paradise Pond.